u1034266/swagger_api_challenge/README.md

             DB_PASSWORD=root
         ```
         - Re-try `$ php artisan migrate` -- It should work fine now.
+        - Re-try `$ php artisan db:seed`

 # Notes:
 - This is just a simple scaffolding microservices architecture style project with only one working endpoint
+- NodeJs modules have also been installed so you can use VueJS or another of your choice for Front end work.
 - Theres lots more to improve on so please feel free to clone, update and share the fun!

 Enjoy!